Wood-Chopper/chaos-meter/README.md

-# software-entropy
+# Chaos Meter
-Tool used to measure various parameters of a dependency graph.
-Those parameters represent the software entropy.
+Chaos meter measure various metrics of a dependency graph.
+Those metrics represent the software entropy.
+Unlike the classic code analyser tools, Chaos Meter focuses on the dependencies between the components of a software project.
+The goal is to provide a better understanding of an existing software architecture and to identify potential issues.

 **Steps:**
 * Build the project graph